 Staff will encourage you to do deep breathing and leg exercises.
 Mobility is encouraged and you will get out of bed with assistance usually the next day.

 The chance of developing a deep vein thrombosis (DVT) is low, and we do everything possible to minimise that risk.
-You will be fitted with firm stockings which you should wear for 3 weeks after surgery and given a daily injection of Clexane which is a blood thinner.
-You will be assisted with early mobilization.
+You will be fitted with firm stockings which you should wear for 3 weeks after surgery and given a daily injection of Clexane, which stops unwanted blood clots forming.
+You will be assisted with early mobilisation.